gearglow/ReptiliaWithATwist/The List - Notes.md

 - Blaise's Pocket Boggart (a la [All According to Plan](https://www.fanfiction.net/s/13001792/1/All-According-to-Plan)) but the boggart turns into Blaise pulling out a pocket boggart, which turns into Blaise... *ad nauseum.*

-- Elysia pulls Snape into Elysium, where Lily tears him a new one and James apologizes.
+- [x] Elysia pulls Snape into Elysium, where Lily tears him a new one and James apologizes.
 Snape becomes an ally, though he's still a prickly little bastard.
-Still, Elysia does need a magical adult on her team who *isn't* a Weasley or blindy following Dumbledore.
+Still, Elysia does need a magical adult on her team who *isn't* a Weasley or blindly following Dumbledore.

 - > Lily is a little terrifying.
 As in, she's tiny and *eldritch.*  -- Cat

 - "Look!
 Up in the sky!"
 "It's a bird!"
 "It's a plane!"
 Colin Creevey yelled.
 "It's Beauxbatons!"

-- Dealing with Dragons: H & L help E carve out a full-sensory illusion runic schema, remote-triggered by an aetheric rune, which puts on a show and distracts the dragon.
-Meanwhile, E uses a tunneling spell to circle under the arena, pop out next to the golden egg, snag it, and escape.
+- Dealing with Dragons: Hermione & Luna help Elysia carve out a full-sensory illusion runic schema, remote-triggered by an aetheric rune, which puts on a show and distracts the dragon.
+Meanwhile, Elysia uses a tunneling spell to circle under the arena, pop out next to the golden egg, snag it, and escape.
 She dispels the illusion at the exit, takes a bow, and saunters off.

 ## Cool Magic Elysia Can Do